We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 If the bruise symbols were larger, it would indicate they could be visible to the naked eye or cause durability issues.

-How Do Bruises Impact Price?
+How do They Impact Price?

 The best way to know how a bruise affects the price of a diamond is to compare a bruised diamond with a flawless one.

-For a one-carat, flawless, ideal cut diamond with an F color grade, you can expect to pay between $9,000-$12,000.
-This diamond falls within that range at $11,011.
+For a one-carat, flawless, excellent cut diamond with an D color grade, you can expect to pay about $20,000.
+As an example, this diamond is priced at $20,060.

 As a comparison, a VS1 diamond features a number of inclusions, which can include one or more bruises.
-For a diamond with this clarity, all else being equal, you can expect to pay between $5,000-$7,000.
+For a diamond with this clarity, all else being equal, you can expect to pay between $5,000-$8,000.

 This difference is even more pronounced if the diamond were filled with bruises and other inclusions and graded an S12 clarity.